brainstormforce/read-meter/readme.txt

 - Improvement: Loaded the minified versions of CSS and JS files.
 - Fix: Progress Bar Opacity adjustment working on the mobile devices.
 - Fix: Progress Bar working on Iphone Mobile devices.
+- Fix: Set Minimum width of the Reading time Container.

 = 1.0.3 =
 - Fix: Read time postfix not displayed in frontend.